maxbodin/earth3d/ROADMAP.md

   on prend 10 minute à interpoller, puis 15 minutes en boucle, à chaque fois on call tous les avions comme ça on les déplace tous.
 On save la data dans un provider: oldData, newData
 - [ ] Add fallback for planeDataDisplay values
-- [ ] Add Documentation panel for planes
-- [ ] Add Data panel for planes
-- [ ] Add Credit panel for planes
 - [ ] Allow user to visualize planes data from yesterday to now on map

 ### VesselsController